Affiliate links on Android Authority may earn us a commission. Learn more.

-Finally, there is one app that OnePlus includes with its phones that is a duplicate of what a Google app already offers, living up to the definition of bloatware.
-The OnePlus Gallery app — which has a limited feature set when compared to Google Photos — can’t be uninstalled.
-You can disable it and set Google Photos as your default app, though.
+Finally, one app that OnePlus includes with its phones is a duplicate of what a Google app already offers, living up to the definition of bloatware.
+The OnePlus Photos app — which has a limited feature set compared to Google Photos — can’t be uninstalled.
+You can’t disable it either, nor can you set Google Photos as your default app if you want.

 When it comes to One UI, pre-installed apps run rampant.
-There are different apps pre-installed on different phones so you may or may not have them all.
-Here is a list of the Samsung apps on a Galaxy Note 10 Plus that you cannot uninstall or even disable:
+Different apps are pre-installed on different phones, so you may or may not have them all.
+Here is a list of the Samsung apps on a Galaxy S21 Ultra that you cannot uninstall or even disable:

 - Samsung Internet

 - Samsung Pass

 With these apps, the only thing you can do is hide them.
 They will still be active in the background and take up internal storage space.

 Additionally, Samsung includes a bevy of Google and Microsoft apps, Netflix, and Facebook.
 Some of these apps can be either disabled or fully uninstalled, but others, such as Microsoft’s OneDrive, can only be disabled.

 The bottom line regarding apps is that Samsung really wants you to use its proprietary apps, while OnePlus leaves it mostly up to you.

 Oxygen OS and One UI offer almost identical options when organizing your apps into folders.
 Regardless of the platform, you can drag two apps together to create a folder automatically.
 You can then name that folder whatever you like and then add or remove apps from it to your heart’s content.